SanjogNH/nat-habit-dashboard/PROJECT_INSTRUCTIONS.md

      a third time reverts to default sort.
 A "View full list" button opens a modal with all keywords sharing the same column set and sort spec.
-  2. **Keyword Trend chart** — rotated multi-keyword overlay.
-Time runs down the **Y-axis** (oldest period at the top, newest at the bottom); the chosen metric runs along the **X-axis**: rank for Amazon (X-axis reversed so "better" sits on the right) or volume for other platforms (natural X — higher volume on the right).
-     "Better is always to the right" is consistent across both modes.
+  2. **Keyword Trend chart** — multi-keyword overlay across the date range.
+     **X-axis:** week / day labels (time, ascending left → right). **Y-axis:** the metric — rank for Amazon, search volume for other platforms.
+     Neither axis is reversed; the line's direction matches the metric's natural direction:
+     - **Rank mode** (Amazon): lower rank = better, so a **dropping** line means a keyword's rank is improving.
+The Y-axis does not start at zero — rank values cluster far from zero and a 0-floor would visually compress them.
+     - **Volume mode**: higher = better, so a **rising** line means volume is increasing.
+Y-axis starts at zero (standard for amount charts).
-     Up to 10 keywords are drawn as separate lines.
-The chart's own keyword picker (max 10) draws its option list from the keywords that pass the tab-wide Category + Keyword filters.
+     The chart's keyword picker (max 10) draws its option list from the keywords that pass the tab-wide Category + Keyword filters.
+Tooltip and table movement arrows still read semantically (↑ = improvement regardless of which direction that is for the metric in question), so `↑ 28` on the table still means "rank improved by 28 positions."
      CSV/Excel download of the underlying long-format data.

 ### 5.2 Impressions & Brand Share